hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 = 4.5.0 =
 * Added support for Jetpack forms in block theme templates.
-* Added support for bbPress Login, Register and Lost Password forms.
+* Added support for bbPress Login, Register, and Lost Password forms.
 * Added the second argument $atts to the 'hcap_hcaptcha_content' filter.
 * Added support for MailPoet forms at any placement.
 * Added the ability to have multiple MailPoet forms on the same page.